usnistgov/FIPS201/_Appendix/glossary.md

 Personal Identity Verification (PIV) Card
-: A physical artifact (e.g., _identity_ card, "smart" card) issued to an individual that contains a PIV Card application which stores _identity_ _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_.
+: A physical artifact (e.g., _identity_ card, "smart" card) issued to an individual that contains a PIV Card application that stores _identity_ _credentials_ (e.g., photograph, _cryptographic keys_, digitized fingerprint representation) so that the claimed _identity_ of the _cardholder_ can be verified against the stored _credentials_.